Best Induction Hobs with Extractor (UK 2022)

 Elica NIKOLATESLA PRIME DO 83cm Ducted Air Venting Induction Hob

+The mechanism has intuitive capabilities that help match the extractor’s speed level to the amount of steam or smoke produced while you cook.
 The extractor operates with three standard speed settings.
 There are also two intensive speeds that can effectively deal with the most hectic cooking sessions.

+At its maximum strength, the extractor reaches a powerful 610 cubic metres per hour.
+Remarkably, the maximum noise level it produces is just 66 decibels.
 The grille and grease filter are removable and can be placed in a dishwasher for easy and effective maintenance.
 The airflow of the unit and the overall energy efficiency of the induction hob are both ‘A’ rated.

 Pros